nikoo-dev/todolist-app/development-tasks.md

 - [ ] T03: Implement Epic 1 backend functionality in the *TodoListApp.WebApi* application.
 - [ ] T05: Implement Epic 2 backend functionality in the *TodoListApp.WebApi* application.
 - [ ] T07: Implement Epic 3 backend functionality in the *TodoListApp.WebApi* application.
-- [ ] All changes are committed and pushed to the remote repository.
+- [ ] _All changes are committed and pushed to the remote repository._
-- [ ] There are no major or critical issues or blockers found during building the solution.
+- [ ] _There are no major or critical issues or blockers found during building the solution._

-### Week 2

-The developer's checklist for week 2:

 - [ ] T04: Implement Epic 1 frontend functionality in the *TodoListApp.WebApp* application.
 - [ ] T06: Implement Epic 2 frontend functionality in the *TodoListApp.WebApp* application.
 - [ ] T08: Implement Epic 3 frontend functionality in the *TodoListApp.WebApp* application.
 - [ ] T09: Implement Epic 4 backend functionality in the *TodoListApp.WebApi* application.
 - [ ] T11: Implement Epic 5 backend functionality in the *TodoListApp.WebApi* application.
-- [ ] All changes are committed and pushed to the remote repository.
+- [ ] _All changes are committed and pushed to the remote repository._
-- [ ] There are no major or critical issues or blockers found during building the solution.
+- [ ] _There are no major or critical issues or blockers found during building the solution._

-#### Week 3

-The developer's checklist for week 3:

 - [ ] T10: Implement Epic 4 frontend functionality in the *TodoListApp.WebApp* application.
 - [ ] T12: Implement Epic 5 frontend functionality in the *TodoListApp.WebApp* application.
 - [ ] T13: Implement Epic 6 backend functionality in the *TodoListApp.WebApi* application.